openshift/enhancements/enhancements/windows-containers/health-management.md

 * WMCO will create and maintain a ConfigMap which provides WICD with the specifications for each Windows service that must be created on a Windows instance.
 * WMCO will invoke the `bootstrap` command of WICD when initially adding a Windows instance to the cluster.
-  This will involve the services ConfigMap in order to start the containerd runtime and kubelet services.
+  This will require the services ConfigMap in order to start bootstrap services like the containerd runtime and kubelet services.
+The current WMCO version will be passed as an argument to WICD `bootstrap`, indicating which services ConfigMap to use as the source of truth when configuring an instance.
 * WMCO will invoke the `controller` command to run WICD as a Windows service on the instance.
 * WMCO will invoke the `cleanup` command of WICD when removing an instance from the cluster.
 WMCO will no longer delete the Node object.